Gluing metrics with prescribed $Q$-curvature and different asymptotic behaviour in high dimension: Introduction to the problem

 \subsection{The existence part}

 According to Theorem \ref{thm-2}, the only case in which we can expect gluing of a \emph{concentration} blow up with a \emph{polyharmonic} blow up is case $iv$).
-That this can actually occur is the claim of the next theorem.
+That this can actually occur is the claim of the next theorem, which we state in dimension $6$, although it can be extended to any even dimension $2n\ge 6$, see Section \ref{dim2n}.

 \begin{thm} Let $(V_k)\subset C^0_{rad}(\R^6) $ be positive functions with $V_k\to V_\infty$ uniformly, where $V_\infty\in C^1(\R^6)$, $V_\infty(0)=120$ (without loss of generality) and for some $a,b\ge 0$